fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-development-tool-compatibility/introduction.md

 # Introduction

-Typically, the development of data exchange standards are based on Logical and Physical Model best practices.
-Logical Models use UML best practices to show the relationships between key concepts whereas the Physical Model use schema best practices to develop the data exchange standard.
-The development of different standards deviate from best practices to accommodate unique use cases required by stakeholders.
-Although it is not the responsibility of exchange models to be “compatible” with various development tools, compatibility is indeed critical for stakeholder and industry adoption making an analysis of Development Tool Compatibility essential.
+Although it is not a requirement for exchange models to be "compatible" with specific development tools, tool compatibility, generally speaking, is critical for stakeholder and industry adoption, making an analysis of development tool compatibility an important topic.

 To this end, a compatibility analysis was run using two approaches:
-- Approach #1 utilized FIXM Core 4.3.0 and FF-ICE Message 1.1.0 Schema
+- Approach #1 used FIXM Core 4.3.0 and FF-ICE Message 1.1.0 schemas for creating REST endpoints
-- Approach #2 utilized FIXM Core 4.3.0 and FF-ICE Message 1.1.0 Test WSDL
+- Approach #2 used FIXM Core 4.3.0 and FF-ICE Message 1.1.0 schemas for creating WSDL endpoints

-For each approach testing involved
+For each approach, testing involved:
 - a variety of technologies (e.g., SOAP, REST, JMS)
-- several common development tools.
+- several common development tools

-The result of this compatibility analysis was the creation of the FIXM support matrix.
+The result of this compatibility analysis was the creation of a FIXM support matrix.
 The section [Compatibility Analysis Results](fixm-development-tool-compatibility/compatibility-analysis-results.md) supplies a list of the supported tools and technologies.
-This list of currently supported software versions is also located on the FIXM work area.